Department-of-Meteorology-SU/misu_labenv/README.md

    2. or work within the virtual maschine too, then follow the instructions for MacOS and Linux

 ## MacOS and Linux

+### Required other software

+1. install Homebrew (https://brew.sh) and run the brew commands, given in the other sections, in your terminal

 ### Python Environment